 In the fall of 2006 Marlboro officially affiliated with a national school reform movement, the Coalition of Essential Schools (CES).
 We recognized the need to connect with like-minded progressive schools and to expand our vision outwards.
 As a result we have organized our action planning and our professional development around the Ten Common Principles espoused by CES.
 In recent years this has led to an increased focus on school social climate and on the development of a local assessment plan using “Multiple Forms of Assessment”.
 With education in Vermont moving in this direction and providing support to schools in the form of a School Effectiveness Coordinator, we have developed a Continuous Improvement Plan (CIP) and we look forward to implementing Personalized Learning Plans in our 7th-8th grade in 2015-2016.

 We also recognize the importance of supporting the development of healthy minds, bodies, and spirits through the implementation of the Marlboro After School Program (Lafter), the Healthy Snack (Breakfast) and Lunch Program, and the 3rd/4th grade classroom garden.
-Lafter, an after school program consisting of high quality activities ranging from mountain biking to computer programming, is in its second year with funding from a 21st Century Grant.
+Lafter, an after school program consisting of high quality activities ranging from mountain biking to computer programming to create games since they’re more popular now than ever with kids playing games as Overwatch with the help of sites like http://overwatchsrpros.com and others.
 Over 50% of our students participated in at least one session and many enrolled in several.
 The Breakfast and Lunch programs serve about 60 students a day.
 For the 2015-2016 school year we will be adding a Supper Program for students participating in after school programming.
 We will also offer the Free Fruits and Vegetables program to be served first thing in the morning.

 As we analyze data from a wide variety of sources to review the needs of our students, we recognize that, in addition to the new goals and action steps set forth in our CIP and our Action Plan, current initiatives need time, support, and follow-through in order to be as effective as possible.
 All this is reflected in the following Title I School-wide CIP/Action Plan for 2015-2016.